m8tja/dn-pong/README.md

 # PONG

-Pong game written in VHDL and implemented on a NEXYS4 board.
+Pong game written in VHDL and implemented on a NEXYS 4 FPGA board.